|

 1.

-marble-textured panels.
+The ambience was Holy.
 A central chandelier was surrounded by 13

 reclining chairs that faced outward rather than inward, so that